-Dead Wolf in a Hat is the second of my String City Mysteries, a series of fantasy noir detective romps published by 40k Books.
-I wrote it after browsing through a pile of werewolf research left over from another project.
+Dead Wolf in a Hat is the second of The String City Mysteries, a series of fantasy noir detective novelettes that form a prelude to my interdimensional thriller novel String City.
+I wrote the story after browsing through a pile of werewolf research left over from another project.
 In it I found an old German story about the boxenwolf, a werewolf that only transforms when it wears a special belt.
 That got me thinking about what other clothing accessories werewolves might use to control their animal urges.
 Shoes?
 Neck-ties?
 Hats, maybe?
 When I brought a little Greek myth into this story, I realised the genre collision I’d created was bigger than I thought.
 That’s when I realised the world I’d sketched in The Wooden Baby was set to grow like Topsy.

 Extract from Dead Wolf in a Hat

 Soon I heard a rumbling sound, getting louder all the time.
 The wind gusted, blasting into me from the same direction as the approaching smear of light.
 Then I heard a whistle, long and glutinous, and suddenly it was on me, an immense iron lobster with two hundred wheels, all interconnected with rods and dripping sinews and sprung cables and grinding cylinders.
 Brakes engaged and the mammoth train screeched to a halt.
 Steam erupted from a thousand greasy sphincters, oil oozed through toothsome grilles, chains with links as thick as my arm cracked like whips and flaming coals spilled from a great brazier perched high behind the funnel, half a mile above my head.

 And there I stood, just as amazed and daunted as I had been the first – and last – time, before the Search Engine.

 There was a sudden movement, halfway up, right behind the boiler.
 Something emerged, a little like a head, a little like a shadow.